 Are You Already Using MailStore Server?

 If you are already using MailStore Server with an on-premises Exchange Server, you can very easily transfer your existing archive when switching to Microsoft 365.
 With MailStore Server, your emails continue to be archived just as before – helping you to meet a growing number of compliance requirements.
-Our next Tech Tip concerns how, as an existing customer of MailStore Server, you can easily switch to Microsoft 365 and transfer your email archive.
+You can read a step-by-step guide in our MailStore Server Help how to change archiving from Exchange Server to Microsoft 365.

 More Tech Tips